 Why business school (and why MIT)

-I've always seen the value in networks and communities, and when the opportunity to attend MIT Sloan came up, I saw it as a chance to both contribute to and embed myself in one of the most important ecosystems in the world — particularly right now.
+I've always seen the value in networks and communities, and when the opportunity to attend MIT Sloan came up, I saw it as a chance to both contribute to and embed myself in one of the most important ecosystems in the world.
 We're in the middle of an AI transformation, and a huge amount of the foundational research is coming out of MIT.
-The founders and builders emerging from this ecosystem are shaping what comes next.
-Sloan is a unique place to do a business degree compared to other historically top programs.
-The world has changed, and being in a more technical, more future-forward network feels far more valuable than a traditional MBA experience.
 Everything is shifting, and I wanted to be where the shift is happening.

 Core threads